 Iowa is a leading U.S. state in wind power generation and electricity, with 5,177 MW of capacity (ahead of all states except Texas and California).
 Iowa produces 27.4% of all the electricity generated in the state from wind turbines.

 Spain has a robust and diverse renewable energy portfolio that has drastically reduced its reliance on fossil fuels.
-Spain imports more than 80% of its gas and coal for domestic consumption from overseas, making energy security a national priority.
+At the end of 2013, Spain had 22,959 MW of installed wind capacity.

 Wind power has a long history in Texas.
 In 1970, West Texas State University began wind energy research which led to the formation of the Alternative Energy Institute (AEI) in 1977.
 AEI has been a major information resource about wind energy for Texas.